by Gerald B. Kara, M.D.

 Of the two young men who thus ventured on an experiment whose success is this day remembered, one was late John Kearney Rodgers and the other now addresses you-abundantly rewarded for all the labor he has bestowed in founding and continuing this charity, by the satisfaction of meeting you in this admirable building, erected and now to be dedicated the New York Eye Infirmary.5

-The Thirteenth Street site was to be the home of the Infirmary thereafter, the longest span of any New York Hospital, with the exception of Bellevue, in any one place.
+The Thirteenth Street site was to be the home of New York Eye and Ear Infirmary thereafter, the longest span of any New York Hospital, with the exception of Bellevue, in any one place.
 The original four-story brownstone had facilities for 40 to 50 patients on three floors, while the ground floor contained the outpatient department (illustration, right).

 It was heated by two hot-air furnaces, but in addition there were more than 20 stoves, one of which was in the operating room and all of which involved great labor.
 There was running water on the first and second floors, but on the third and fourth floor the water had to be carried by hand.
 The water pipes not infrequently froze.
 There were one bathtub, several water closets and what were termed "earth closets for women."6-8

 In 1873, the throat department was added, and, in 1890, the School of Ophthalmology and Otolaryngology, chartered by the State legislature, was founded.
-Teaching, however, had been conducted at the Infirmary from the very beginning, Delafield having given the first series of lectures in 1821.
+Teaching, however, had been conducted at New York Eye and Ear Infirmary from the very beginning, Delafield having given the first series of lectures in 1821.
 The first house surgeon was appointed in 1862.
 The training at that time was dual, including both ophthalmology and otology.
 It was not until 1896 that the services were separated.

 In 1870, the fiftieth anniversary was celebrated with the same Edward Delafield, now seventy-six and partially deaf, delivering a history of the institution, enriched by his personal reminiscences of the events and personalities through the decades.

 In 1890, with the help of generous benefactors, expansion was begun at the site to meet the continued demands of the patient volume.
-Three floors were added, additional pavilions built, and, in 1893, the Infirmary assumed the appearance which was to become so familiar to millions of patients and thousands of postgraduate students for many decades (photo, left).*
+Three floors were added, additional pavilions built, and, in 1893, New York Eye and Ear Infirmary assumed the appearance which was to become so familiar to millions of patients and thousands of postgraduate students for many decades (photo, left).*

-Ever since its founding, the Infirmary has remained among those in the forefront of its specialty in America.
+Ever since its founding, New York Eye and Ear Infirmary has remained among those in the forefront of its specialty in America.
 Its doors have never been closed except for a brief three-month period in 1822, when a yellow fever epidemic was raging in New York.
 By the turn of the century, almost one million patients had been treated in its clinics; to date, the figure exceeds 8 million, or approximately the population of New York City today.
-Almost every state of the Union and many foreign countries are represented in the Infirmary's roster of graduates and postgraduate students, many of whom have gone on to illustrious careers.
-The Infirmary, being born of Moorfields in London, has in turn mothered other such institutions in America.
+Almost every state of the Union and many foreign countries are represented in New York Eye and Ear Infirmary's roster of graduates and postgraduate students, many of whom have gone on to illustrious careers.
+New York Eye and Ear Infirmary, being born of Moorfields in London, has in turn mothered other such institutions in America.
 Its luminaries were among the founders of the New York Academy of Medicine in 1847, the New York Ophthalmological Society in 1864, the American Ophthalmological Society in 18649, and the American Board of Ophthalmology in 1916.

 By the mid 1930's, the need for larger and more modern housing had become evident, but, before the clamor reached a crescendo, World War II supervened.
 The expansion plans were shelved and all but forgotten, except by one individual, Bernard Samuels, M.D., who, from 1945 until his death in 1959, used every opportunity to goad the board of directors and the board of surgeons into formulating plans for a new Infirmary.
 Unfortunately, he did not live to see the fruition of his labors, but the seeds were well planted for in January, 1968, the latest Infirmary was completed and began to function on Fourteenth Street and Second Avenue, adjoining the revered institution which had served so admirably since 1856 and which had withstood the tempests of nature, time, wars, depressions, and the changing face of the city (photo, above).
 The old Infirmary was not forsaken.
 It was completely renovated and modernized and is still very much in use for clinics, lecture halls, subspecialty services, library, and various departmental offices.
 The new (North) building is the most modern of specialty hospitals with 207 beds, 10 operating theaters, and a staff of over 150 physicians.

-The planning, construction, and completion of this building was achieved mainly through the unceasing and tireless efforts of Gordon Braislin, current president of the Infirmary and a worthy occupant of the position once held by William Few.
-In no small measure, he was aided by J. Swift Hanley, M.D., chairman of the board of surgeons for many years and Col. Charles E. Martin, the ablest administrator in the Infirmary's long history.
+The planning, construction, and completion of this building was achieved mainly through the unceasing and tireless efforts of Gordon Braislin, current president of New York Eye and Ear Infirmary and a worthy occupant of the position once held by William Few.
+In no small measure, he was aided by J. Swift Hanley, M.D., chairman of the board of surgeons for many years and Col. Charles E. Martin, the ablest administrator in New York Eye and Ear Infirmary's long history.
 Unfortunately, both have since passed on.

-In 1970, the Infirmary celebrates its one hundred fiftieth anniversary, an occasion for which scientific greats from far and near gathered in New York City.
+In 1970, New York Eye and Ear Infirmary celebrates its one hundred fiftieth anniversary, an occasion for which scientific greats from far and near gathered in New York City.
 Notable scientific programs and social festivities were held.
 Overlooking this throng was, perhaps, another gathering, unseen but senses, the spirits of Delafield, Rodgers, Noyes, Agnew, Bacon, Dubois, Gruening, Whiting, Dixon, Dench, Weeks, Burchell, Wheeler, Reese, Samuels, Kirby, Berens, and Hanley, among the greats of the past who, have painstakingly laid the cornerstones, inspected the newest Infirmary and murmured approvingly, "Well done!"